Carthaginian coinage: North African issues

 The Carthaginians minted a wide variety of coins in various metals during the First Punic War.
 The Jenkins-Lewis, Group VII electrum was produced around 270 BC and has the same weight (7.2 g), gold content (45%) and imagery as Group VI, but a "more formal" style.
 There are no sub-groups and no smaller denominations.

 Jenkins-Lewis, Group IX is a pure gold issue in two denominations, one weighing 12.5 g and the other weighing 25 g.
 These appear to be equivalent to 20 and 40 silver shekels respectively, on a gold:silver ratio of 13⅓:1.
 The iconography depicts a female head on the obverse and a horse looking back over its shoulder.
 Hoard evidence and the fact that the dies are aligned shows that Group IX was made in Carthage.
 The coins have marks on them left by patches of rust on the dies, suggesting that they were made out iron, as part of an emergency coinage issue - probably Regulus' invasion in 256 BC.

-Jenkins-Lewis, Group X is a very large electrum issue which replaced Group IX at Carthage at an uncertain dated and continued for the rest of the First Punic War.
+Jenkins-Lewis, Group X is a very large electrum issue which replaced Group IX at Carthage at an uncertain date and continued for the rest of the First Punic War.
 The obverse depicts a wreathed female head as in the previous issues, while the reverse shows a standing horse looking forward, with a sun disc flanked by two uraei hovering above its back.
 There are two sub-groups.
 Group X.A, which is earlier, weighs 10.8-11 g and has a gold content of around 45-49 %.
 It contains seven further sub-sub-groups.
 Group X.B is lighter (10.5-10.7 g) and a lower gold content (34-36 %).
 The mint location and date is demonstrated by the fact that Group X coins are frequently overstruck by coins produced by rebels during the Mercenary War (241-237 BC).
 Group X is accompanied by a silver coinage with the same iconography, minted in billon (silver heavily mixed with lead).